scaleoutsean/eseries-perf-analyzer/FAQ.md

 ### How much memory does each collector container need?

-It my testing, much less than 32 MiB.
+It my testing, much less than 32 MiB (average, 21 MiB).
 It'd take 32 arrays to use 1GiB of RAM (with 32 collector containers).

+However, EPA's RAM utilization may spike when it processes very large JSON, so if you need set a maximum uppper RAM resource limit, you may set it to 256 MiB.
+That should handle any short-lived spikes.

 ### How much memory does the dbmanager container need?